metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 // Configuration
 const config = {
   metabaseInstanceUrl: "https://metabase.example.com", // Required: Your Metabase instance URL
-  authType: "jwt", // Required: "jwt" or "apiKey"
+  authType: "jwt", // Required
-  jwtProviderUri: "https://app.example.com/sso/metabase", // Required: Your endpoint that returns JWT token used to authenticate Metabase
+  jwtProviderUri: "https://app.example.com/sso/metabase", // Required: Your endpoint that returns JWT token used to authenticate Metabase.
+We'll explain more below how to implement this endpoint.
   font: "Lato", // Optional: you could provide any fonts support by Metabase }